-- (a) Faculty members have the responsibility to provide the University with an individual evaluation of the work of each student in their classes.
-Final course grades are entered on the student's permanent University record at the close of each semester, term, or session. - (b) A dean may require semester reports from each instructor or faculty member, upon the work of all freshmen and unclassified students, and upon all other students whose work is presumably below C. - (c) Reports of midsemester grades are required upon the work of all freshmen.
-They are not entered on the student's permanent University record.
+- (a) Faculty members have the responsibility to provide the university with an individual evaluation of the work of each student in their classes.
+Final course grades are entered on the student's permanent university record at the close of each semester, term, or session. - (b) A dean may require reports from each instructor or faculty member, upon the work of all freshmen and upon all other students whose work is presumably below C. - (c) Reports of midsemester grades are required upon the work of all freshmen.
+They are not entered on the student's permanent university record.

-§ 3-102 Grading System-Grades Authorized for All Colleges
+§ 3-102 Grading System - Grades Authorized for All Colleges

-Excellent (A+, A, A-); Good (B+, B, B-); Fair (C+, C, C-); Poor (D+, D, D-) (lowest passing grade); Failure (F) (not acceptable for degree credit), including courses dropped for academic irregularities (see §1-402); Absent from the final examination without an acceptable excuse ABS (counts as a failure, not acceptable for degree credit).
+Excellent (A+, A, A-); Good (B+, B, B-); Fair (C+, C, C-); Poor (D+, D, D-) (lowest passing grade); Failure (F) (not acceptable for degree credit), including courses dropped for academic integrity violations (see § 1-402); Absent from the final examination without an acceptable excuse ABS (counts as a failure, not acceptable for degree credit).
 If a student is absent from a final examination, and it is clear that taking that examination could not have resulted in a passing grade for the course, a grade of F may be given instead of ABS.
-The A+ grade standing alone should not be used to designate Honors Credit (see § 3-703).
-It should only be used to designate superior academic performance in a course/section not certified as an honors course/section by the offering department.
-It should not be used for Honors Credit Learning Agreements.
-To recognize superior academic performance in a course so designated, the appropriate grade is A+H.
+The A+ grade standing alone does not designate Honors Credit (see § 3-703).
+To recognize superior academic performance in courses designated as an honors course/section by the offering department or when the student has an Honors Credit Learning Agreement, the appropriate grade is A+H.